-The German applesauce quark croissants are easy to make and hard to keep around!
-They're only slightly sweet, so they'r the perfect kid-friendly snack.
+Apple croissants are easy to make and hard to keep around!
+They're a German recipe, only slightly sweet using applesauce in the dough and filling, so they're the perfect kid-friendly snack.

-Please also note that these German applesauce rolls are on the barely sweet side!
-If you would like to add more sweetness, you could fill them with jam instead of applesauce, spread on jam after baking a or give them a good dusting them of powdered sugar after baking.
-Lecker!
-Lecker!
-Lecker!
+These German apple rolls are on the barely sweet side!
+If you would like to add more sweetness, you could fill them with jam instead of applesauce, spread on jam after baking a or give them a good dusting of powdered sugar after baking.

-These Apfelmushörnchen were originally posted on Emmi Kocht Einfach, and were adjusted for American measurements, ingredients and baking instructions that worked better for me (I made 2 batches).
+These apple croissants were originally posted on Emmi Kocht Einfach, and were adjusted for American measurements, ingredients and baking instructions that worked better for me (I made 2 batches).

 - 32 tablespoon applesauce for the filling

 - Combine all dough ingredients in a bowl and either using a dough hook and your electric mixer or your hands, knead until you end up with a smooth dough that's not too sticky.
 You may need add more flour, so it stops sticking.
 Now wrap the dough airtight and move to the fridge for at least 4 hours or even better overnight to rest.

 - Preheat the oven to 350° Fahrenheit/ 180° Celsius (conventional setting, NOT convection).
 Divide the dough into 4 equal portions.

 - Working one quarter at a time, roll out the dough to rounds measuring about 12 inches or 26 centimeters in diameter.
 Cut the dough like a pie into 8 equal pieces.
 Now top each piece with one tablespoon of applesauce.
 If you're using Grandma Hoerner's chunky applesauce, some chunks are delicious, just avoid the large slices.
 It's okay if the applesauce oozes out a bit.
 Those pieces become extra caramelized and delicious.